timboettiger/action-replay-mk-iii/README.md

 - revised and up-to-date manuals (de/en)
 - print-ready repro labels
 - further information on the built-in code database
-- project "Preservaction" - documentation of PAR MK III
+- project "Preservaction" - a deep documentation of PAR MK III
 - comparison to other cheat-devices or SNES region adapters

 ### Why did you make this?

-I've been collecting SNES equipment for over 20 years and spent a long time researching which region adapter might be the best.
+I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else.
+In zhe last year I've spent a long time researching which region adapter might be the best.
 The search wasn't easy, as there isn't much information about it online.
 Then I came across a forum post that mentioned the Action Replay MKIII - which made me curious, as I already owned this cheat device.
 Was there a function I had overlooked!?

 **Indeed!** The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)
+- a real-time code injector
 - a cheat code database
 - a mouse or joypad-driven user interface

 To make this amazing hardware appreciated again, I digitized and translated the manual, documented all the built-in codes, screenshotted each menu, and gathered more information.

-Happy gaming (or cheating)
+Happy gaming

 *Tim*